Schoenstatt Family Institute

-Father Kentenich regarded these encounters as a message from God to him and he came to the conviction that the Catholic Church also needs such families.
-His response to this message from God was the foundation of our community as a kind of a Secular Institute of Catholic couples with the aim that, in the course of time, they also should equally become the supportive and inspiring core of the whole Family Movement.
-He envisioned a community dedicated to safeguard the ideal of Catholic marriage and family and to live this ideal in a modern way.
+Father Kentenich regarded these encounters as a message from God, and he came to the conviction that the Catholic Church also needs such families.
+His response to this message from God was the foundation of our community as a type of secular institute for Catholic couples with the aim that, in the course of time, they would also equally become a supportive and inspiring core of the entire Family Movement.
+He envisioned a community dedicated to safeguard the ideal of Catholic marriage and family and to live this ideal in our contemporary world.

-“For this reason the Institute of Schoenstatt families, faithful to the Founder’s vision, sees itself as a community of dedicated life for married couples with juridical ties.
-It endeavours through the grace of the sacrament of marriage, and by virtue of the covenant of love with Mary, to realize the ideal of the Holy Family of Nazareth in a modern way and to live as perfectly as possible according to the Evangelical Councils.
+“For this reason the Institute of Schoenstatt Families, faithful to the founder’s vision, sees itself as a community of dedicated life for married couples with juridical ties.
+It endeavors through the grace of the sacrament of marriage, and by virtue of the covenant of love with Mary, to embody the ideal of the Holy Family of Nazareth in a modern way and to live it as perfectly as possible according to the evangelical councils.

 17 countries in which the Institute of the Schoenstatt Families is represented: